 - Arweave takes the idea of decentralized file storage further by ensuring the permanence of data.
 Arweave is building a permaweb, managed by a global community of users and developers who are incentivized to maintain the data storage layer.

 Developers can also use centralized storage solutions like Google Cloud or Microsoft Azure (commonly used in Web2 apps) to manage their storage needs.
 If you choose a centralized storage solution, you can generally expect cheaper costs relative to on-site self-storage and decentralized options.
-You also get a solution that is optimized for performance.
-Centralized storage comes with product features like automated server-load balancing and extensive customizations to optimize app performance.

-Identity Management in Web3 Applications
+User Identity Management in Web3 Apps

 In Web1 applications, users needed to provide a unique login and password to identify themselves and access each application they used.
 Users were encouraged to have different passwords for every website for security.
 Good luck remembering 50 different passwords!